qsliu2017/blog/content/starred_blogs.md

 Here's some blogs I like.

+- I learned a lot about how to read a paper and write a review from [Metadata](http://muratbuffalo.blogspot.com/) by [@Murat Demirbas](https://twitter.com/muratdemirbas).

 - [colah's blog](https://colah.github.io/) *work on reverse engineering artificial neural networks into human understandable algorithms*.
   - [Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/)